Adrian-Scholand/P2-Pysik-Praktikum-Uni-Bonn/README.md

 included experiments:

-Example file (New_Experiment.ipyn) for your own code (includes linear fit, scatterplot)
+Example file (New_Experiment.ipynb) for your own code (includes linear fit, scatterplot)

 All Skripts for the actual experiments are nor finished or not very pretty and badly annotated.